How To Respond To An Apology Email From A Coworker – 8 Tips

 Accepting their apology.

-This is the most important thing to do when you receive an apology.
-It shows that you’re willing to forgive and move on.
+This is the best thing to do when someone apologizes.
+It shows you’re willing to be friends again and forget what happened.

 It will also help to improve your relationship with your coworker.